kachuu/SignalSlot-Framework/README.md

 # SignalSlot
   Pure C++ code to implement signal & slot without using Qt's precompiled mechanism.

 In programming, when we change the status, we often want another part to be notified.
 More generally, we want objects of any kind to be able to communicate with one another.
-For example, if the temperature rises to a certain point, we may want to trigger an alarm.

 We don't use callback techniques; instead, we employ the mechanism of signals and slots.
 Signals are emitted when specific events occur, and slots are functions that respond to particular signals.